TechKemon/LLM_API/README.md

 # LLM_API
-files to learn LLM API
+files to teach LLM API to others
+For more, see my Youtube channel